VICTORxEVO/minishell/README.md

 # minishell
-42 project about creating a program that do same job as the bash
+The 42 project minishell is a shell program.
+It provides a convenient interface to interact with the operating system.